-The practice is rated as outstanding for the care of people experiencing poor mental health (including people with dementia).
+The practice is rated as good for the care of people experiencing poor mental health (including people with dementia).

 - Performance for mental health related indicators overall was higher than the national average.
-For example 93% of patients with a serious mental illness had a comprehensive care plan in place.
-This was 2% higher than the local average and 4% higher than the national average. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia.

-- The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.
-This included offering text reminders and following up patients who missed appointments.
+For example 95% of patients with a serious mental illness had a comprehensive care plan in place.
+This was 4% higher than the local average and 7% higher than the national average. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.